 Instagram is the go-to app where you share the journey and the behind-the-scenes of your life as a course creator and educator.

-Plus, as you share the behind-the-scenes of your work with your students inside your courses, as well as those student success stories, outside viewers will experience a little FOMO (fear of missing out)... and you bet they’ll want to be inside your course the next chance they get so they can get that high-touch experience with you for themselves.
+As you share your journey and give sneak peeks of your upcoming projects, launches and products, your followers are invited to get to know you and your business on a level that’s unlike anywhere else.
+Plus, as you share the behind-the-scenes of your work with your students inside your courses, as well as your student success stories, outside viewers will want to be inside your course the next chance they get so they can get that high-touch experience with you for themselves.

 As you continue to stay interesting and relevant to them, your followers will sign up for your course the day that they need it.

 Whether you have zero or 100k Instagram followers today, you can attract the right followers who will turn into students of your courses.
 Your goal?
 Attract quality followers over quantity.

 That’s right.
 You don’t need 50,000 followers on Instagram to make an impact to your course sales.
 Even with 100 followers, you can generate sales from Instagram.
 Even if 3% of your followers convert and join your course, that’s three students you didn’t have before.
 That why following along our Instagram marketing tips is crucial.

 Here’s the thing: It takes dedication and consistency to grow one account well that attracts your target follower.

 But most online business owners and course creators typically have two accounts.
 One for their personal life (cute kids, food pics, funny selfies) and another for their business life (very professional, everything branded to a T, posts that look like ads).
 The key to growing a high-quality following is to grow one account that’s a happy medium between the two accounts that most entrepreneurs juggle.